ajaxbits/ds-migrator/README.md

 1. Run ./dev-setup.sh, which will download nix and nix flakes.
 2. Run `nix develop` which will download and build dependencies, and drop you in a shell.

+(only tested on Arch and Ubuntu so far, so your mileage may vary)